 Interactions Among Adolescents with a Parent in Hospice and the Hospice Care Team

 This study aims to learn about the coping and communication methods of adolescents with a parent on hospice.
-If you believe your adolescent might be interested in participating in this short 10 minute survey, please email email@example.com for the questionnaire link.
+If you believe your adolescent might be interested in participating in this short 10 minute survey, please email firstname.lastname@example.org for the questionnaire link.
 The survey askes a series of questions regarding how often the adolescent has done certain things over the past 2 weeks and how comfortable they were with each of these experiences.
 For example, talking with friends and family about their ill parent’s illness.
 There will be a spot for both yourself and the adolescent with a parent on hospice to sign consent before completing the survey.
 At the end of the survey, participants are asked if they would be interested in participating in an additional virtual interview with one of the members of the research team regarding their experiences.
 These interviews last approximately 20 minutes.
-For more background about the project, view this informational video from the study’s Primary Investigator.
+For more background about the project, view this informational video from the study’s Primary Investigator or watch this video from a member of the project’s Young Adult Advisory Group.

-Principal Investigator: Denice Sheehan, Interim Dean and Associate Professor Kent State University College of Nursing
+Principal Investigator: Denice Sheehan, Interim Dean and Professor Kent State University College of Nursing

 Funding Sponsor: National Institute of Nursing Research